AI-driven Data Engineering and Reusability for Earth and Space Sciences (DARES 2025)

 The proceedings of the Workshop will be published as CEUR Workshop Proceedings (CEUR-WS.org).

-All contributions are expected to be formatted in the CEURART style, according to CEUR-WS requirements.
+All contributions will undergo single-blind review and should be formatted in the single-column CEURART style, according to CEUR-WS requirements.

 Selected contributions may be published as a Special Issue in an International Journal, depending on participation and quality.
 Confirmation and more details will be provided at a later date.